debangsu/SimpleTwitterClient/README.md

 SimpleTwitterClient a.k.a.
 Basic Twitter
 ========================================

-A twitter client written in Android.
+A twitter client written for Android.

 Time spent: 15-20 hours.